SoftengPoliTo/manifest-producer/examples/behaviours_assessment/README.md

     - **JSON Files:** Containing structured data for function interactions and analysis results.

 ### Reverse Engineering Use Case
-This tool is valuable for static reverse engineering, helping to decode binary functionality by analyzing dependencies and symbol names.
+This tool is for static reverse engineering.
+It helps inspect elf binaries by analyzing dependencies, symbol names, and function interactions, making it easier to understand complex binaries and their inner workings.

 <!-- Links -->
 [license]: LICENSE-MIT